kansasgis/NG911/readme.txt

 These tools are intended for ArcGIS Desktop version 10.3 and higher.

+To get started using the tools, please read "GettingStarted.docx" located in this same folder or read the online version at https://github.com/kansasgis/NG911/blob/master/GettingStarted.md

 The project consists of:
 	readme.txt
 	Kansas NG911 GIS Tools.tbx
+	GettingStarted.docx
+	GettingStarted.md
 	Doc
 		AdjustmentTools.docx
 		ComparisonTools.docx